-Dot-Marie Jones, born on January fourth, nineteen sixty-four, is a multifaceted American actress and retired athlete, renowned for her dynamic roles in television and film.
-A graduate of California State University, Fresno, she made her mark in athletics by setting impressive records in shot put, showcasing her strength and determination.
+Dot-Marie Jones, born on January fourth, nineteen sixty-four, is a multifaceted American actress and retired athlete, renowned for her dynamic roles in television.
+A graduate of California State University, Fresno, she made her mark in athletics by setting records in shot put, showcasing her impressive physical prowess.

-In addition to her athletic prowess, Jones is celebrated as a fifteen-time world arm wrestling champion, a testament to her competitive spirit and physical capabilities.
+In addition to her athletic achievements, Jones is celebrated as a fifteen-time world arm wrestling champion, a testament to her strength and determination.
 Her acting career gained significant traction with her memorable portrayal of Coach Beiste on the acclaimed musical television series Glee, where she became a recurring guest star from the second season through to the sixth and final season, ultimately earning a promotion to starring status.

 Jones's performance as Coach Beiste garnered critical acclaim, leading to nominations for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series in two thousand eleven, two thousand twelve, and two thousand thirteen.
 Beyond Glee, she is also recognized for her roles as Coach Kelly in Lizzie McGuire and Butch Brenda in Material Girls, further solidifying her place in the entertainment industry.